School of Behavioral and Brain Sciences

-Degree Requirements (120 semester credit hours)
+Degree Requirements (120 semester credit hours)1

-I. Core Curriculum Requirements: 42 semester credit hours1
+I. Core Curriculum Requirements: 42 semester credit hours2

-Social and Behavioral Sciences (15 semester credit hours)
+Social and Behavioral Sciences: 3 semester credit hours

 II.
-Major Requirements: 33 semester credit hours3
+Major Requirements: 36 semester credit hours

-Major Preparatory Courses (3 semester credit hours)3
+Major Preparatory Courses: 3 semester credit hours

-Major Core Courses (39 semester credit hours)3
+Major Core Courses: 36 semester credit hours

 or NSC 3361 Behavioral Neuroscience

 or SPAU 4393 Language in Culture and Society